vasylenko/devdosvid.blog/content/posts/2021/2021-01-19-mac1-metal-EC2-Instance-user-experience/index.md

 series: ["mac1.metal at AWS"]
 ---

-This is the review of Mac Metal EC2 instances — a new EC2 instance type that enables macOS workloads on AWS.
+This is the review of EC2 Mac instances, **mac1.metal** and **mac2.metal** — the new EC2 instance types that enables macOS workloads on AWS.

 {{<updatenotice>}}
 **Updated in June 2022**: new information added about the offering — more cool stuff 🤩